Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 You can find more details about any of the pipelines within the [pipelines documentation](/.ado/pipelines/README.md).

-To start, we will import only the following three pipelines from the `/.ado/pipelines/` directory:
+To start, we will import only the following pipeline from the `/.ado/pipelines/` directory:

 - `/.ado/pipelines/azure-release-e2e.yaml`

+When you are later ready to also deploy further environments such as INT (integration) and PROD (production), repeat the same steps (and consecutive actions below) for the respective  pipelines:
 - `/.ado/pipelines/azure-release-int.yaml`
 - `/.ado/pipelines/azure-release-prod.yaml`

-So repeat the steps below for each of these.

 #### Import in Azure DevOps Portal